As we well see later, a similar method is also used to

 just a number in square brackets, eg [42].
 The

-references at the end of the document may be
+references at the end of the document are usually

 - 3.